You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 For these people, a car is not a luxury but a necessity.
 How else can they get around?

-Car loans can be unsecured, or they can be secured.
+Car loans can be unsecured or secured

 Typically, secured loans are based on car equity.
 A few companies are specialists in providing customers with low-interest auto repair loans.
 Typically, these types of loans require security, like the title to your car.